Arewa100/dart/README.md

 # dart
 this is my journey to dart and flutter!
-Foolow my journey through.
-Mobile applications is getting more interestingn day by day.
+Follow my journey through.
+Mobile applications is getting more interesting day by day.

 Dart SDK version: 3.8.0